 3:00 PM in Haskell Hall

-Please join us for a reception on Haskell’s mezzanine immediately following Dr. Hathaway’s talk.
+Please join us for a reception on Haskell’s mezzanine immediately following Dr. Xiang’s talk.